53. The large Bush Barrow lozenge of gold.

 Leave Blandford Forum via the A345 to Salisbury and, after some six and a half miles, turn right at Thickthorn Cross and park up in the layby in Millers Lane – if there is a space for you to do so.

-Then, exit the car in brightly colored ridiculous clothes, or do as I did in 2017 and make yourself clown-like by sporting an umbrella on a bright summer's day!
-All this is to keep you safe, for Millers Lane is dead straight, there are no pavements, and cars drive up and down it as if everyone is late for work.
+Then, exit the car in brightly coloured ridiculous clothes, or do as I did in 2017 and make yourself clown-like by sporting an umbrella on a bright summer's day!
+All this is to keep you safe, for Millers Lane is dead straight, there are no pavements, and cars drive up and down as if everyone is late for work.

 Proceed up the hill on foot.
 Pass hedgerows threaded with barbed wire and continue until you reach a metal gate.
 Climb the gate and enter the field.
 You are now trespassing.
-I suppose you could have asked the farmer's permission, but that would let the cat out of the bag of what you are up to, and you might well get told No!
+I suppose you could have asked the farmer's permission, but that would let the cat out of the bag of what you are up to, and you might get told No!

-Carry on to the bottom of the field, passing several round barrows, to arrive at the terminal.
+Finally, walk to the bottom of the field, passing several round barrows, to arrive at the terminal.

-64. An aerial view, courtesy of Bing images 2017.
+60. An aerial view, courtesy of Bing Images 2017.

-65. Photo looking northeast from the Thickthorn Down terminal.
+61. Photo looking northeast from the Thickthorn Down terminal.

 The Wor barrow was wholly excavated in 1894 by General Pitt Rivers.
 It consisted of a primary and a secondary mound.
 The primary mound held six male skeletons.
 The secondary mound was built using chalk from an outer ditch.
 Found In the ditch were the skeletons of a man and boy.
 The man had been shot.
 Note how this moon-aligned barrow held just men.

 From a recommended book...A Landscape Revealed.
-10,000 years on a Chalkland Farm by Martin Green.
-Remarkably, Pitt Rivers, the excavator, also found a crouched Beaker burial southeast of this barrow.
-I would ask: What was so remarkable about it...
-Its early date, perhaps?
+10,000 Years on a Chalkland Farm by Martin Green.
+"Remarkably, Pitt Rivers, the excavator, also found a crouched Beaker burial southeast of this barrow."
+I would ask: What was so remarkable about it... an early date, perhaps?

 Let's take a virtual walk along the cursus to stand alongside the Gussage St Michael III long barrow sitting on the crest of Gussage Down.

-66. Looking northeast from Gussage St Michael III long barrow to Wyke Down.
+62. Looking northeast from Gussage St Michael III long barrow to Wyke Down.

-Here, the cursus crosses the Allan valley, where several monuments could once be seen on both sides of the cursus.
+Here, the cursus crosses the Allan Valley, where several monuments could once be seen on both sides of the cursus.
 Unfortunately, most are only visible today from the air.
 We also note that the cursus passes through a small pond, hence water.

-Here we can see that another terminal crosses the cursus.
+Here, we can see that another terminal crosses the cursus.
 This terminal is known as Bottlebush Down, or sometimes Wyke Down.
 We will walk to this terminal and turn about to see why it falls short of the top of the ridge and what the Dorset Cursus is most famous for.

-66. The winter solstice sun entered the long barrow Gussage St Michael III when viewed from the third terminal on Wyke Down.
-Sirius also entered the barrow 3,450 BC.
 We also note that the Wyke terminal is not on the highest point of Wyke Down.
 Any higher and the long barrow would not shape the skyline but some distant landmass.

-68. A view south from the Bokerley Down Terminal at the northern end of the Dorset Cursus.
+A view south from the Bokerley Down Terminal at the northern end of the Dorset Cursus.

 This view might not look like much, but a study of the landscape suggests that Gussage St Michael III would be visible and in line with the southernmost moonset were it not for the trees of the Salisbury Plantation.